Studying online

 Outcomes

-Students are able to (1) recall and integrate key microbiology concepts and discoveries, and explain their roles in the advancement of society; (2) effectively communicate scientific concepts; and (3) critically assess information related to microbiology and immunology.
+Students are able to (1) describe key microbiology concepts and discoveries; (2) effectively communicate scientific concepts; (3) critically assess information related to microbiology and immunology; and (4) explain how microbiology discoveries transform society.

 Assessment